wonscha/wonscha/README.md

 Hi!
 Thank you for visiting my github profile.
-I am a MERN stack web developer with quick learning capability and high responsibility.
+I am a Machine Learning / Fullstack developer with quick learning capability and high responsibility.
-I am also interested in Machine Learning technology.
-Currently studying at Centennial College Artificial Intelligence Program.